panyland/emg-spm/README.md

 # Calculation of EMG envelope and statistical parametric mapping analysis of averaged repetitions throughout movement cycle.

-## data
+## data.zip
-- text files of emg data (RMS values)
+- example data: text files of emg data (RMS values)
-- collected from 13 subjects in 2 conditions (norm/exo) with multiple electrodes
+- collected from 3 subjects in 2 conditions (norm/exo) with multiple electrodes
 - contains markers to indicate reps and concentric and eccentric phases

 ## spm-analysis